Skip links

 If extraction is recommended, the process typically involves:

-- Anesthesia: Local anaesthesia is normally given to make the area around the wisdom teeth numb.
+• Anesthesia: Local anaesthesia is normally given to make the area around the teeth numb.
 Sometimes, patients may require sedation or general anesthesia especially when the extraction is complicated or the patient is very anxious.

-- Extraction: The dentist or oral surgeon will surgically extract the wisdom teeth from the sockets in the jawbone.
-For instance, in cases of impacted wisdom teeth, a small cut may be made on the gum tissue in order to access the teeth.
+• Extraction: The dentist or oral surgeon will surgically extract the wisdom teeth from the sockets in the jawbone.
+In cases of impacted wisdom teeth, a small cut may be made on the gum to access the teeth.

-- Recovery: Some of the side effects that may be seen after the procedure include swelling, discomfort, and bleeding which can be relieved by taking pain relievers and observing proper oral hygiene.
-It is crucial to adhere to the post-operative instructions given by your dentist to ensure proper healing and minimise adverse occurrences.
+• Recovery: Some of the side effects include swelling, discomfort, and bleeding.
+THey can be relieved by taking pain relievers and observing proper oral hygiene.
+It is crucial to adhere to the post-operative instructions to ensure proper healing and minimise adverse occurrences.

 Always check the status of your wisdom teeth during your next dental checkup

 The presence of wisdom teeth can often be puzzling and worrying for many people.
-Although not everyone requires their wisdom teeth to be extracted, it is crucial to track their growth and consult a dentist in case of any issues or discomfort.
-It is possible that your dentist can examine the state of your wisdom teeth and advise you on the best course of action to take.
-The need for extraction may depend on factors such as the position of the teeth, symptoms, age, and the general health of the teeth and gums.
-Knowing the problems that may arise from wisdom teeth and visiting a dentist will help you save your smile in the future.
-There are many times when wisdom teeth extraction has no pain at all and is a quicker procedure than a dental filling however, everyone’s jaw and teeth are different and each is dependant case by case.
+Although not everyone requires their wisdom teeth to be extracted, it is crucial to track their growth and consult a dentist.
+Your dentist can examine the state of your wisdom teeth and advise you on the best course of action.
+The need for extraction depends on factors like the position of the teeth, symptoms, age, and the general health.
+Knowing the problems that may arise from wisdom teeth will help you save your smile in the future.
+There are many times when wisdom teeth extraction has no pain at all and is a quicker procedure than a dental filling.
+However, everyone’s jaw and teeth are different and each is dependant case by case.